Electrux/Ethereal/README.md

     *  Android 9 - Pie (Termux - clang 8.0.0, GMP 6.1.2 manually compiled - see the note below)
 *  GMP library with CXX support (will be almost always built with support for CXX in your official distribution package)

 Note that GMP on Termux for android does not come with CXX support, hence it will have to be manually compiled from source with the `--enable-cxx` configure option.
-You may also need to specify the `PREFIX` directory using `--prefix` configure option which, for me, is `/data/data/com.termux/files/usr`
+You may also need to specify the `PREFIX_DIR` directory using `--prefix` configure option which, for me, is `/data/data/com.termux/files/usr`

 The entire command sequence for installing GMP on android (for me) is: `./configure --prefix /data/data/com.termux/files/usr --enable-cxx && make -j8 && make install`

-Also, compiling with Link Time Optimization won't work on clang < 3.9, so disable LTO by setting `USE_LTO=false` before executing the `bootstrap.sh` script
+Also, compiling with Link Time Optimization won't work on clang < 3.9, so disable LTO by setting `SKIP_LTO=true` before executing the `bootstrap.sh` script

 # Installation

-Once the prerequisites are met, just execute the `bootstrap.sh` script.
-It will build the language interpreter along with the stdlib modules, and install them to your `PREFIX` directory if it is set, or to the repository directory itself.
+Once the prerequisites are met, just execute the cmake script by doing `mkdir build && cd build && cmake ..` script.
+It will build the language interpreter along with the stdlib modules.
+Installation should done **ONLY** if the `PREFIX_DIR` variable is set to a directory other than the cmake `build/` directory.

-Note that if you use PREFIX, you may need root access depending on the directory you choose.
+Note that if you use `PREFIX_DIR`, you may need root access depending on the directory you choose.

 The following items will be installed:

-*  buildfiles/et -> $PREFIX/bin/
+*  buildfiles/et -> $PREFIX_DIR/bin/
-*  buildfiles/lib*.so $PREFIX/lib/ethereal/
+*  buildfiles/lib\*.so $PREFIX_DIR/lib/ethereal/
-*  include/ethereal/*  $PREFIX/include/ethereal/
+*  include/ethereal/\*  $PREFIX_DIR/include/ethereal/

-Also, the interpreter code internally uses `PREFIX` to locate the `lib` and `include` directories, so you will have to rebuild the codebase if you change `PREFIX` and then install.
+Also, the interpreter code internally uses `PREFIX_DIR` to locate the `lib` and `include` directories, so you will have to rebuild the codebase if you change `PREFIX_DIR`.

 Contributions are definitely accepted and greatly appreciated. ❤️